honeycombio/terraform-provider-honeycombio/docs/resources/board.md

 * `column_layout` - (Optional) the number of columns to layout on the board, either `multi` (the default) or `single`.
 Only `visual` style boards (see below) have a column layout.
 * `style` - (Optional) Deprecated: All Boards are now displayed as `visual` style.
 How the board should be displayed in the UI, either `visual` (the default) or `list`.
 * `query` - (Optional) Zero or more configurations blocks (described below) with the queries of the board.
+* `slo` - (Optional) Up to six configuration blocks (described below) to place SLOs on the board.

-Each board configuration may have zero or more `query` blocks, which accepts the following arguments:
+Each board configuration may have zero or more `query` blocks, which accept the following arguments:

 * `query_id` - (Required) The ID of the Query to run.
 * `query_annotation_id` - (Optional) The ID of the Query Annotation to associate with this query.